chrisfield/react-form-composer/stories/introduction/README.md

 ## Try out this minimal form

-Go ahead and play around with the form below then take a look at the code snippet and explanation.
+I have written the form below in a way that includes a few key concepts.
+Try it out then take a look at the code snippet and explanation.

 <!-- STORY -->